legendy4141/LanceDB/docs/src/embeddings/index.md

     Coming Soon!

 ### Embedding function with LanceDB cloud
 Embedding functions are now supported on LanceDB cloud.
 The embeddings will be generated on the source device and sent to the cloud.
 This means that the source device must have the necessary resources to generate the embeddings.
-Here's an example using the OpenAI embedding function:
+Here's an example using the  embedding function:

 ```python
 import os